 - 2 eggs

-- In a large saute pan, cook the diced bacon until crisp.
+- In a large skillet pan, cook the diced bacon until crisp.
 Strain the fat through a fine mesh strainer and chill in the until fat turns partially solid and is set.

-- Preheat oven to 375°F. Combine the flour, baking podwer, baking soda and salt in a small bowl.
+- Preheat oven to 375°F. Combine the flour, baking powder, baking soda and salt in a small bowl.

-- Beat together the butter, chilled bacon fat, granulated sugar light and dark brown sugars, vanilla and bourbon in a large bowl.
+- Beat together the butter, granulated sugar light and dark brown sugars, vanilla and bourbon in a large bowl.
 Beat for 5 minutes.